iamshadmirza/BlogsByShad/blogs/node-lesson6/index.md

 });
 ```

+`util.types` provides a lot of helpful type check function.
+You can take a look at the [official documentation](https://nodejs.org/api/util.html#util_util_types).

-Learn more about them in the [official docs](https://nodejs.org/api/util.html).
+> Learn more about them in the [official docs](https://nodejs.org/api/util.html).

 ## Inheritance